 In business, success also doesn’t just happen by itself.
 Commitment, time and dedication are required to achieving your goals.
 However instead of hitting the gym every morning, you have to take time engaging with your clients.
 Perhaps it also means you have to take classes to constantly keep up with the innovating technologies and practices in your field.
-So put in the hard work every day and towards achieving your goals.
+So put in the hard work every day and towards achieving your goals

-You Should Regularly Review Your Performance
+Regularly Review Your Performance

 Review, analysis and optimisation of performance are constant elements of a sportsperson’s training.
 This is how they best know what they need to do to improve and kick their goals.

 Similarly for small business, there are simple ways to measure your business performance.
 For example, maintaining current financial accounts and running reports from easy to use accounting software.
 Comparing these reports to forecasts, budgets or previous reports are a good way of interpreting the results.
 However, this is only the review and analysis part of the process.
 It is the optimisation stage which will allow your business to change.
 Using the insights gleaned from the reports will help you decide how to progress your business.

 Get Up and Try Again When You Fail

 A snowboarder or ice skater couldn’t hope to progress very far if they did not learn how to stand back up again after falling down.
 If you don’t fail you don’t learn from any mistakes.
 You can even fall once you’ve reached the top, and that’s OK too.
 In business, there are many scenarios that may seem disastrous at first, such as losing an incredible employee or key customer.
 Mistakes will happen, but you just have to pick yourself up, dust yourself off and give it another go.